Education and Outreach

-The New York Flute Club sponsors a multifaceted program designed to include students of all ages and levels who study flute in the greater New York City area.
-We have been developing relationships with schools, teachers, and music outreach programs.
+The New York Flute Club sponsors a multifaceted program that includes students of all ages and levels who study flute in the greater New York City area.
+We have developed relationships with schools, teachers, and music outreach programs.
 Special events have included pre-concert workshops and demonstrations, opportunities for students to meet the performers, and career development seminars.
 In addition, we offer scholarships for recommended students to attend the annual flute fair free of charge.

-If you’re interested in contributing program suggestions or time, please contact Amy Appleton, our education chair.
+If you’re interested in contributing program suggestions or your time, please contact Jackie Traish, our education chair.

-Information about education/enrichment events in past seasons may be found here.
+Information about education/outreach events in past seasons may be found here.

 We thank the Friends of Flutes Foundation, lifetime NYFC member Ardith Bondi, and other anonymous donors for their generous contributions to our education programs.
 If you would like to support our ongoing education efforts, click here.